IBMRedbooks/zikipedia/dictionary/R.md

 ### RMODE *(Residency Mode)*
 > 💡 _Think 32 bit and 64 bit intel._

 * Defines what address ranges a program can run in (i.e. 24 bit, 31 bit 64 bit).
-For example, a RMODE24 program cannot run in an area in memroy that is not addressable with 24 bits.
+For example, a RMODE24 program cannot run in an area in memroy/storage that is not addressable with 24 bits.

 ### RRDS *(Relative Record Data Set)*
 > 💡 _This is functionally similar to an array in high level programming languages where elements are accessed by their index._